hyang373/CS215/README.md

 **The purpose of this lab assignment** : <br>
  - to understand the concept of class, object, encapsulation, OOP
- - to practice defining your own class
+ - to practice defining your own class <br>
  *** Part 1 of Project 2

 **Prompt** : <br>